Lighting Research Center Opens in Mexico in Collaboration With UC Davis

 In conjunction with the center opening, Siminovitch led a planning session with the energy commissioners on developing several projects, modeled on successful undertakings in California.

 Siminovitch planned to spend 30% to 50% of his time in Mexico during the first half of the collaboration, but that was not possible due to COVID-19.
-Student exchanges between UC Davis and UAG have also been hampered by the pandemic, but in fall 2021 a Mexican student began graduate studies in the UC Davis Department of Design with a focus on lighting.
+Student exchanges between UC Davis and UAG have also been hampered by the pandemic, but in fall 2021 Mexican student Diana Valeria Araiza Soto began graduate studies in the UC Davis Department of Design with a focus on lighting.
 She will return to Mexico to teach at UAG and collaborate with the new lighting center.
 The original grant funded her studies as well as work by UC Davis students related to CTI.

 Plans are being put in place to increase student exchanges in both directions.